totemorg/totem/README.md

 	site: {db parameters} // loaded for specified opts.name, url : {master,worker} // urls for specified opts.cores,

+## Installation

+Download and unzip into your project/totem folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
+Typically, you will want to link the following back to your project/config:

+	ln -s project/config/debe.sh config.sh
+	ln -s project/config/maint.sh maint.sh
+	ln -s project/config/certs certs

+## Examples

+TOTEM starts like so:

+	var TOTEM = require("totem").start({
+		// options
+	});

 TOTEM extends [ENUM](https://git.geointapps.org/acmesds/eum) so its start() options can be specified using ENUM.copy() conventions: